Overview

 1. Email authentication

 Perhaps the most vital development in this story is that Gmail and Yahoo are becoming stricter on the security measures you take as a sender.
 Strong email authentication is even more crucial to ensure that emails actually end up in the recipient’s inbox and not in the dreaded junk folder.
-SPF, DKIM and DMARC will be required as of February 2024 if you are a bulk sender (more than 5,000 emails per day).
+SPF and DKIM were already required beforehand.
+But from February 2024 onwards, Gmail will require that senders who send more than 5000 emails a day also have valid DMARC authentication in place.
+And Yahoo while does not mention an exact volume, they state that from February 2024 “all bulk senders” need to have DMARC record in place.

-In short, what does SPF, DKIM and DMARC mean?
+In short, what do SPF, DKIM and DMARC mean?

 Quick tips & tricks